DinoChiesa/ApiLoadGen/README.md

 ----------------------

 - OPTIONS and HEAD are not yet supported as verbs in the requests that comprise a job
-- The settings for the job store are hardcoded to an App Services org+app under my personal account.
-This should be specifyable.
+- In the loadgen server, the job store is hardcoded as an App Services org+app under my personal account.
+This should be specifyable in the UI.
-- The companion UI to manage job definitions is pretty limited.
-And ugly.
+- The companion UI to manage job definitions is pretty limited and ugly.
-- When the token to contact App Services expires, the load runner server stops work, unable to read jobs.
+- When the token to contact App Services expires, the loadgen server stops work, unable to read jobs.
 Need to implement token refresh.
-- Currently there is no way to set a variable X-Forwarded-For header.
+- Currently the loadgen server does not allow outbound calls within a job to specify a variable X-Forwarded-For header.
 There should be a way to allow a weighted-random selection of XFF.
-- Does not handle XML requests or responses, or anything non-JSON
 - it is not possible to change the logging verbosity in the loadgen server
-- the server depends on restify, which won't work in the Apigee Gwy noderunner
+- loadgen jobs Does not handle XML requests or responses, or anything non-JSON.
+This is probably a low proprity.